hughesadam87/pyparty/README.rst

     pip install pyparty

-To install all of the dependencies, download ``pyparty`` from github, navigate to the base directory and type:
+To install all of the dependencies (scikit-image, traits and their various dependencies), download ``pyparty`` from github, navigate to the base directory and type:

     pip install -r requirements.txt